-In many western countries meat is a main ingredient,but it’s a secondary ingredient for Koreans.
+Meat is a main ingredient in many Western countries, but it’s a secondary ingredient for Koreans.
 That’s why they have a low fat diet in comparison to other countries.

-- When cooking meat, Koreans tend to roast or bake it in order to have the least amount of fat.
+- Koreans tend to roast or bake their meat so they have the least amount of fat.

 Fortunately, this fat-burning soup is easy to make.
 Soups are traditionally an elemental part of Korean cuisine.
 They’re light, easy to make, and filling due to their variety of ingredients.

-- It’s important to point out that many recipes are spicy, which boost your metabolism to help you burn calories.
+It’s important to point out that many Korean recipes are spicy, which helps boost your metabolism to help you burn calories.

-Herbal teas are another reason you should look into Korean food as a weight loss option.
+Herbal teas are another reason why you should look into Korean food as a weight loss option.

 - In Korea, it’s common to make green tea, barley tea, or roasted barley tea, all of which are famous for their fat-burning properties.

-- They’re digestive drinks improve the body’s cleaning mechanisms, thus making it easier to shed weight.
+- They’re digestive drinks that help improve the body’s cleaning mechanisms, thus making it easier to shed weight.

 Kimchi is a traditional dish that is a main part of Korean cuisine.
-It’s considered one of the healthiest foods in the world, due to containing vitamins, minerals, and probiotics.
+It’s considered one of the healthiest foods in the world due to the fact that it contains vitamins, minerals, and probiotics.

-- What is kimchi?
-Kimchi is a fermented food made with dehydrated napa cabbage along with salt, garlic, ginger, fish sauce, and peppers.
+- It’s a fermented food made with dehydrated napa cabbage along with salt, garlic, ginger, fish sauce, and peppers.